Baidu

-Baidu has the second largest search engine in the world, and held a 76.05% market share in China's search engine market.
 In December 2007, Baidu became the first Chinese company to be included in the NASDAQ-100 index.
 As of May 2018, Baidu's market cap rose to US$99 billion.
-In October 2018, Baidu became the first Chinese firm to join the United States-based computer ethics consortium Partnership on AI.
+In October 2018, Baidu became the first Chinese firm to join the United States–based computer ethics consortium Partnership on AI.

+The Chinese government views Baidu as one of its national champion corporations.